Engineering design process: Detailed design

 Following FEED is the Detailed Design (Detailed Engineering) phase, which may consist of procurement of materials as well.

 This phase further elaborates each aspect of the project/product by complete description through solid modeling, drawings as well as specifications.

 Computer-aided design (CAD) programs have made the detailed design phase more efficient.
 For example, a CAD program can provide optimization to reduce volume without hindering a part's quality.
 It can also calculate stress and displacement using the finite element method to determine stresses throughout the part.

 Production planning

 The production planning and tool design consists of planning how to mass-produce the product and which tools should be used in the manufacturing process.
 Tasks to complete in this step include selecting materials, selection of the production processes, determination of the sequence of operations, and selection of tools such as jigs, fixtures, metal cutting and metal or plastics forming tools.
 This task also involves additional prototype testing iterations to ensure the mass-produced version meets qualification testing standards.

-Comparison with the scientific method

-Engineering is formulating a problem that can be solved through design.
-Science is formulating a question that can be solved through investigation.

-The engineering design process bears some similarity to the scientific method.
-Both processes begin with existing knowledge, and gradually become more specific in the search for knowledge (in the case of "pure" or basic science) or a solution (in the case of "applied" science, such as engineering).
-The key difference between the engineering process and the scientific process is that the engineering process focuses on design, creativity and innovation while the scientific process emphasizes explanation, prediction and discovery (observation).
+It is essential to recognise that production issues need to be considered during every stage of engineering design since they affect viability, cost and quality of the realised solution; but they can only be finalised once the design itself is fully completed.

 Degree programs

-Methods are being taught and developed in Universities including: